3xistentialcrisis/Password/README.md

 1. To create an account by creating a username and password;
 2. Store their existing account login credentials;
 3. Generate a random alpahanumeric password for their new credentials;

+# Behavior-Driven Development (BDD)
+1.

+# Test Driven Development (TDD)
+To test this application, run this commands in the terminal;

+$ python3.8 user-test.py

+$ python3.8 credentials-test.py

 # Known Bugs
 There are no known bugs at the time of its creation.